modxcms/pThumb/README.md

 pThumb adds the following system settings:

-* __Check File Modification Time__: Check's the original image's file modification time and updates the cache if necessary.
-Switching this setting's value will cause all currently cached images to become stale.
+* __Check File Modification Time__: Checks the original image's file modification time and updates the cached version if necessary.
+Changing this setting's value will cause all currently cached images to become stale.

 * __Fix Duplicate Subdirectory__:  phpThumbOf had problems running when MODX was installed in a subdirectory.
 Technically this wasn't its fault and you can prevent it from happening by using a [properly configured](http://forums.modx.com/?action=thread&thread=75040#dis-post-454845) media source, but this setting resolves the problem with minimal effort.